What is permanent life insurance & how does it work in Canada?

 Why do international students studying in Canada need travel insurance?

 Your trip to Canada is meant to be an experience.
-If an unexpected medical emergency occurs, it can cost you thousands of dollars per day in medical expenses that are not covered by Canada’s public healthcare system.
+If an unexpected medical emergency for visitors to Canada occurs, it can cost you thousands of dollars per day in medical expenses that are not covered by Canada’s public healthcare system.

 Travel medical insurance can relieve that potential financial burden and give you peace of mind during your stay, knowing you are covered for any unexpected medical expenses.

-Check our our review for the Best Travel Insurance for International Students in Canada
+Check our our review for the Best Visitor Insurance for International Students in Canada

 There are many different types of Travel Insurance for students, foreign workers, snowbirds, super visa holders, and others travellers to/from/within Canada.